 "We always tailor our trips according to our traveler's specific needs.
 We've been doing this all around Peru (North, Centre & South / Coast, Andes & Amazon) for over 10 years.
 Tailor-made trips can be very different, we've offered from crazy trips with people that wish to row around Lake Titicaca to high-end deluxe routes for chefs that wish to explore Peruvian Cuisine"

 How did you get involved in travel?

-"I've always thought that we are directly responsible for helping improve our neighborhood, city, and country (specially if you come from developing areas such as our Peru).
+"I've always thought that we are directly responsible for helping improve our neighborhood, city, and country (especially if you come from developing areas such as our Peru).
 I initially studied environmental engineering thinking to apply this.
-However, with time, I found that tourism was also great means towards sustainability and also towards helping my country improve.
-It's not only a great a good way of helping but it is also a lot of fun and a constant learning experience as you meet and spend time with travelers from so many different cultures. "
+However, with time, I found that tourism was also a powerful tool towards sustainability and also for helping my country improve.
+It's not only a great way of helping but it is also a lot of fun and a constant learning experience as you meet and spend time with travelers from so many different cultures. "

 Please share a unique travel experience you will never forget.

-"Every year, for Christmas, we travel a remote community in the Andes of Lima and try to take a little bit of Christmas to the kids.
+"Every year, for Christmas, we travel to remote communities in the Andes and try to take a little bit of Christmas to their kids.
 We take presents and spend a weekend playing games with them.
 A few years ago, we decide to go to a community called Tupe.

-However, the road to Tupe ends about 2 hours before reaching the community, and from here we had to hike up to the village with all the presents.
-A few kilometers before reaching the village we put on the Santa costume and had "Trekking Santa" arrive to Tupe carrying all his presents, an amazing experience for us and the kids."
+However, the road to Tupe ends about 2 hours before reaching the community.
+This meant that we had to hike up to the village with all the presents.
+A few kilometers before reaching the village we put on the Santa costume and had "Trekking Santa" arrive at Tupe carrying all his presents, an amazing experience for us and the kids."

 Featured trips & expertise